wbsuh/sop-crewai/README.md

 Make sure to review and update these reference documents regularly to ensure your SOPs remain up-to-date with the latest guidelines and best practices.

 ## Optional
-Included a template sopoutline markdown file to help you get started with the SOP development process.
+Included a template `sopoutline.md` to help you get started with the SOP development process.
 You can use this as a reference for the structure and content of your SOP.
 Modify it as needed to fit your specific needs and requirements.

 ## Limitations
-Regulatory Documents for review cannot exceed OpenAI's token limit.
-If you have a large document, you may need to split it into smaller chunks and submit them separately.
-Recommendation is to use ChatGPT or Gemini to filter relevant details for the SOP and then use the SOP CrewAI script to generate the final SOP.
-The PDF to Markdown converter (pdf2md.py) can be used to convert the PDF to Markdown.
+With changes to the OpenAI model to GPT-4-Turbo it is cheaper than default GPT-4 and supports a larger context window to accept more complex and detailed documents for initial analysis.

+## Enhancements/ To-Do
+[ ] UI for the SOP CrewAI script
+[ ] Options to select LLM model eg. Anthrophic Opus
+[ ] Web Search Tool to augment the SOP with additional information [ ] SOP MD to Document conversion